 1 oyster filters up to 50 gallons of water per day!
 Filtration removes suspended particles – feeding the oysters and creating clearer, cleaner water.

 In 2020, the oysters farmed by NH’s aquaculture industry contributed $3.7 million in ecosystem services to the estuarine environment by filtering excess nutrients, like nitrogen, out of our coastal waters.

 NH’s oyster farmers regularly contribute to scientific research projects with NH Sea Grant and UNH, such as:

-NH oyster farmers are planning to stock over 4.5 million juvenile seed oysters this year (2020).
+NH oyster farmers stocked over 4.5 million juvenile seed oysters in 2020.